RichardLitt/knowledge/processes/switching-from-github-pages-to-ssl.md

 [No.](http://www.pcnames.com/articles/the-difference-between-dns-and-name-servers).

 DNS stands for _Domain Name System_, and not _Domain Name Servers_.
 This can be confusing.
 It looks like, on Hover, if you're going to use their DNS settings, you need to have the Nameservers pointed to Hover's nameservers (but, now that I think about it, this doesn't apply to MX records.)

-## Steps taken

-- I updated my Nameservers on Hover for Burntfen.com to point to Cloudflare.
-I did not re-update these when I decided to stop using Cloudflare.
-- I added an @ record, which I assume is the same as `burntfen.com`, for pointing to netlify's IP.
-- I added a CNAME record pointing to `burntfen.netlify.com`, assuming that `burntfen` is the name of my project (which I edited to be) and not the domain name minus the TLD.
-- I waited for these to propogate.
-There was no downtime due to Cloudflare, but the @ and CNAME records didn't propogate when the other ones did.
-It hasn't been 24 hours as of writing this, so this may still be an issue with me waiting.
-- I changed the nameservers back from Cloudflare - as I am not going with that option anymore - and moved them to Hover again.
-- This fixed things.
-I then added security on netlify.
-- I now have SSL.